 Many times DIY’ers get caught up in their imagination and forget to remember some of the realities of doing their wedding flowers.
-Just to put things in perspective BloomsbyTheBox.com wants to give you some DIY food for thought, ya know to keep you in check.
+Just to put things in perspective BloomsbyTheBox.com wants to give you some DIY food for thought, you know to keep you in check.
 We are keeping your best interests and wallet in mind to make this a great experience.

 TIP #1: Avoid Making A Large Quantity of Large Arrangements

 This is simply not do-able if you are doing all your wedding flowers.
 If you wish to save money with DIY you will need to scale down your expectations in terms of size of the arrangements.
 If you want to make 20 large rounded pillar arrangements for your wedding ceremony you may want to think about scaling back.
 Making these arrangements is costly and time consuming.
 You may not have the time or the budget for extravagant wedding flowers, which is why you are doing-it-yourself in the first place.

 Tip #2: Avoid Making Arrangements That Are Hard to Construct

 Arrangements that are complicated to make include cascading bouquets, floral garland, large topiary pieces, large extravagant centerpieces, and suspended arrangements.
 Arrangements with complicated mechanics take much longer to make.
 The last thing you want to do is stress out the day before your wedding because you do not have enough time to finish your flowers.
 Keep things simple by using multiple smaller vases, imperfect bouquet shapes, and simple boutonnieres and shoulder corsages.
 When you need to use floral foam, floral adhesive, floral wire, designer dishes, and duck tape (okay maybe not duck tape hehe) to construct one centerpiece you are going to be overwhelmed.
 If that is the case, you may need the expertise of a florist.